CS-433/cs-433-project-2-glove_actually/README.md

 This will generate the `src/submission.csv` file.

 ## Results
 Our best model is an ensemble of fastText, LSTM and GRU classifiers.
-It yielded a classification accuracy of 88.6% on AIcrowd (and a $F1$ score of 88%).
+It yielded a classification accuracy of 88.6% on AIcrowd (and an F1-score of 88%).

 Please note that since it is not possible to set a seed in fastText, the outputs may vary slightly.